JC Denton: And if I do? What becomes of me?

 - The Dollhouse episode "Stop-Loss" has Rossum using its active technology to create a commando squad in which all the members share each others' thoughts.

-- In Star Trek: Voyager, a group of ex-Borg could temporarily become a mini-collective to pool their mental power for various purposes.
+- In "Unity", a group of ex-Borg could temporarily become a mini-collective to pool their mental power for various purposes, including healing.
+Unfortunately they are unable to resist solving all their problems this way and establish a new Collective.

 - The penultimate episode of Season 4 of Buffy the Vampire Slayer featured a four-way link between Buffy herself, Willow, Xander, and Giles, with Buffy as the focal point.